Geonovum/IMX-Metadata/Metadata_extensie.md

 4. metadata model does not have effect on a productmodel

-ad 1,2: UML-MIM does not have a construct to bind (meta)data at properties, i.e. attributes or association ends.
-It is therefore necessary to extend UML-MIM.
+ad 1,2: MIM-UML does not have a construct to bind (meta)data at properties, i.e. attributes or association ends.
+It is therefore necessary to extend MIM-UML.

-ad 3,4: The metadata or in this case lineage model is modelled independently from the product model.
+ad 3,4: The metadata is modelled independently from the productmodel.
 Both are 'loosely' connected.

 An approach to these requirements can be found in the [[Property-Stereotype-for-Metadata]].
 This publication presents an UML extension through a stereotype `«propertyMetadata»` and a tagged value `metadataType`.
 An example is presented below.